ablazleon/aws-cloudformation-deploy/README.md

     Just an ec2 and run the code: check that it runs properly
 4. Do teh server specs
     Create a network
     Create an autoscaling group.
-ANd check accesibility.
+And check accesibility.
+    As the autoscaling group alone does not work, it is looked for a designer instance.
 5. Do teh security groups and roles
 6. Do the other considerations